-Mobile’s Christ UMC wanted to reach and minister to people through sports and recreation “not only entertain, but [also to] strengthen bodies, sharpen minds and introduce people to clean, ‘love inspired,’ competitive sports, fitness programs, family outings and personal activities that will become a point of contact with the other ministries of the church.”
+Mobile’s Christ United Methodist Church wanted to reach and minister to people through sports and recreation “not only entertain, but [also to] strengthen bodies, sharpen minds and introduce people to clean, ‘love inspired,’ competitive sports, fitness programs, family outings and personal activities that will become a point of contact with the other ministries of the church.”

 - Offer more than athletics.

 Tap into your congregation’s expertise or find other community members interested in sharing their talents by teaching a class.
-In addition to sports teams, Atlanta’s Northside United Methodist Church’s Sports and Recreation Ministry encompasses such areas as art, ballet and Chinese.
+In addition to sports teams in soccer, hockey and basketball, Atlanta’s Northside United Methodist Church’s Sports and Recreation Ministry has classes that encompasses such areas as art, yoga, ballet, drama, and more.

 - Further the church mission.

 Matthews United Methodist Church in North Carolina sees its recreation ministries as a way to further its mission of reaching, teaching and serving.
 It offers fitness programs.
-Aerobics is taught three mornings and two evenings each week to accommodate the community’s diverse schedules.
+Cardio Dance is offered once a week, Forever Young workouts with weights and stretching three times a week and their Sit N Fit program offers exercise opportunities for those wanting to increase stamina and strenght in a safe way for those unable to do regular programs.
 Childcare also is provided for all classes.
 Fun and fellowship for men comes in the form of pick-up basketball in the gym one scheduled evening or afternoon a week.
 The pick-up games require little administrative effort, just someone to open the doors and welcome the players.